The Two Ronnies: Revivals and comebacks

 The show resurfaced in 1999 for a Two Ronnies Night.
 Ronnie Corbett also presented a Two Ronnies at the Movies special that same year.
-In 2000 A Tribute to the Two Ronnies was hosted by Ronnie Barker and Ronnie Corbett themselves.
+In 2000, A Tribute to the Two Ronnies was hosted by Ronnie Barker and Ronnie Corbett themselves.

-In 2004 Barker announced that he and Corbett would return to make new episodes, entitled The Two Ronnies Sketchbook.
+In 2004, Barker announced that he and Corbett would return to make new episodes, entitled The Two Ronnies Sketchbook.
 This involved the two sitting at the newsdesk introducing their classic sketches.
 A Christmas special was recorded in July 2005 due to Barker's failing health.

 Whilst the Sketchbook series was transmitted, The Two Ronnies was also the subject of an episode of the BBC documentary Comedy Connections.
-Ronnie Corbett, producers James Gilbert, Terry Hughes and Michael Hurll as well as writers Ian Davidson, Peter Vincent, David Renwick and Barry Cryer all spoke about the making of the series.
+Ronnie Corbett, producers James Gilbert, Terry Hughes and Michael Hurll, as well as writers Ian Davidson, Peter Vincent, David Renwick and Barry Cryer, all spoke about the making of the series.
 Ronnie Barker did not appear, but excerpts from an interview he gave in 1997 were included.

-On Ronnie Barker's death on 3 October 2005, Ronnie Corbett is reported to have said that throughout their many years of association there was never an angry word between them.

-In September 2006, they were voted by the general public as Number 6 in a poll of TV's greatest stars.

-As of 2012, full shows of The Two Ronnies are repeated on ITV3 and Gold.
-On 24, 25 and 26 December 2006, the ITV3 channel devoted the whole three days to the show interspersed with Ronnie Corbett's reminiscences of the show and Ronnie Barker.
+In 2012, full shows of The Two Ronnies were repeated on ITV3 and Gold.
+Over Christmas 2006, the ITV3 channel devoted three days to the show, interspersed with Ronnie Corbett's reminiscences of the show and Ronnie Barker.
 On 28 May 2007 many more episodes new to ITV3 were broadcast as well a showing of The Picnic and By the Sea.